yunojuno-archive/django-package-monitor/README.rst

 This may take some time, as it will call the PyPI API for each package (excluding those that are marked as editable), and download the latest version info for each.
-At the end of this, you should see the page updated with the new version information:
+At the end of this, you should see the page updated with the new version information (as ``latest_version``) - as well as the licence information that is stored in the PyPI metadata:

 .. image:: https://github.com/yunojuno/django-package-monitor/blob/master/screenshots/remote.png
    :alt: Screenshot of admin list view with requirement info updated from PyPI